kumar-jit/WebClock/README.md

     - You can customize the regions by editing the `regions` array in `script.js`.
 2. **Set Alarms:**
     - Click on the "Set Alarm" button.
-    - Enter the time and message for the alarm.
     - Click "Save" to set the alarm.
 You will be notified when the alarm goes off.

 ## Snapshot